$292,547Average Value$137Average Price per Sq Ft9Homes For Sale

 Future farmers and engineers learn at Ragland High School

-Public school students are served by the St. Clair County school district and can attend local schools such as Ragland High School.
-The school has an overall C-plus rating on Niche.
-Students can also attend schools in nearby Ashville, beginning their academic careers at primary schools like Ashville Elementary.
-This school has an overall B-plus rating on Niche.
-From there, students can to Ashville Middle and High School.
-Both schools have at least an overall B-rating according to Niche.
+Public school students are served by St. Clair County Schools and can attend local schools such as Ragland High, which has an overall C-plus rating on Niche.
+Students can also attend schools in nearby Ashville, beginning their academic careers at primary schools like Ashville Elementary, which earns a B-plus.
+From there, students can go to Ashville Middle and Asheville High.
+Both have at least an overall B rating.
 Ashville High School prepares its students for future careers by offering courses in fields such as economics and agriculture.

 Ragland High School is where you teen may attend school.